deimosowen/Mattermost_CaseOneBot/README.md

 # Mattermost CaseOneBot

-Mattermost CaseOneBot is a handy tool designed to offer reminder functionality within your Mattermost team.
-This bot is equipped with features to set reminders via a cron schedule.
+More than just reminders.
+This robust bot was designed initially for cron-based reminders within your Mattermost team.
+As it grew, features like duty scheduling, channel invitations, and calendar integrations were incorporated.
+Enhance your team's productivity and streamline your Mattermost experience with CaseOneBot

 ## Key Commands